HPV Vaccine Assessment

 If you feel unwell or have any concerns after receiving your vaccination, please contact a healthcare professional for advice.

-Do I need to continue to have my smear test if I complete the course of Gardasil 9 vaccination?
+Do I need to continue to have my smear test if I complete the course of HPV 9 vaccination?

 Yes!
 It is very important to continue to have cervical smear tests when you have completed the vaccination course: